macius702/mahjong_icp/README.md

 ## Why Mahjong?

 The motivation behind choosing Mahjong was the lack of its implementation in the ICP ecosystem.
-A mature, GNU licensed implementation in Dart/Flutter was found and utilized.
+A pretty mature, MIT licensed implementation in Dart/Flutter was found and utilized.

 ## Why Flutter?